 Our children?
 Well, our youngest is 15, and he is almost an adult.
 I spoke with all of them before moving out and asked them to understand me and my situation.
 The two youngest kids are with me.
 All the others are in different states finishing their degrees.
 So yes, my husband is all alone in a big house.
 I hope it’s doing him good.

 Have you ever been so stressed you can’t think clearly?
 Have you ever found yourself paralyzed by fear and dread?
 If so, then you are part of the millions of people who have experienced anxiety.
 Small levels of stress are a part of everyday life.
+“Working effectively with stress requires taking control of our responsibility and our attitude,” according to Alicia H. Clark, PsyD.
 However, it becomes an anxiety disorder when it starts to interfere with your life.

 Anxiety And The Big Five Personality Traits